-States now have incentives in place The People's Republic of China is the second largest economy on Earth and the largest country by population, with 1.4 billion people.
-The country is more than a dozen have enacted highly diverse, both in geography and ethnography.
-Four of the ten largest new renewable energy laws in cities on Earth can be found in China, all with metropolitan areas populated recent years.
-The government by well over twenty million people.
-As of 2017, the economy of China was also support several organizations led by the service sector (52.2 per cent) and industry (39.5 per cent), with within the academic, federal, agriculture contributing 8.3 per cent to national GDP.
-Since the introduction and commercial sectors, that are of economic reforms in 1978, China's economy has been one of the world's fastest-growing with annual growth rates consistently above 6 per cent.
+The People's Republic of China is the second largest economy on Earth and the largest country by population, with 1.4 billion people.
+The country is highly diverse, both in geography and ethnography.
+Four of the ten largest cities on Earth can be found in China, all with metropolitan areas populated by well over twenty million people.
+As of 2017, the economy of China was led by the service sector (52.2 per cent) and industry (39.5 per cent), with agriculture contributing 8.3 per cent to national GDP.
+Since the introduction of economic reforms in 1978, China's economy has been one of the world's fastest-growing with annual growth rates consistently above 6 per cent.
 According to the World Bank, China's GDP grew from USD 150 billion in 1978 to USD 12.24 trillion by 2017.

-States have implemented funding Ensuring adequate energy supply to sustain economic growth has been a and financial incentive programmes core concern of the Chinese government since 1949.
-Primary energy use in to subsidize or otherwise increase China was 26,250 TWh and 20 TWh per million persons in 2009.
+Ensuring adequate energy supply to sustain economic growth has been a core concern of the Chinese government since 1949.
+Primary energy use in China was 26,250 TWh and 20 TWh per million persons in 2009.

-resources such as wind, solar, and According to the International Energy Agency, the primary energy use grew 40 per cent and electricity use 70 per cent from 2004 to 2009.
+According to the International Energy Agency, the primary energy use grew 40 per cent and electricity use 70 per cent from 2004 to 2009.

-In a 2010, Chicago Council on Global Affairs public opinion survey, an overwhelming 91 per cent believed "investing in renewable energy" is important for the USAs to remain economically competitive with other countries
+In a 2010, Chicago Council on Global Affairs public opinion survey, an overwhelming 91% believed "investing in renewable energy" is important for the USAs to remain economically competitive with other countries.